manishsingh10895/basis-image-web-component/README.md

 ### Setup

-Include the following scripts in your HTML document to start using the `basis-image` webcomponent.
+Include the following scripts in your HTML document to start using the `basis-transcoder` web component.

 ```
-  <script src="https://cdn.8bitlabs.tech/basis_transcoder.wasm/basis.esm.js" type="module"></script>
+  <script src="https://cdn.8bitlabs.tech/basis.esm.js" type="module"></script>
-  <script src="https://cdn.8bitlabs.tech/basis_transcoder.wasm/basis.js" nomodule ></script>
+  <script src="https://cdn.8bitlabs.tech/basis.js" nomodule ></script>
 ```

 Now your all set to use basis textures on your website.

 ### Usage

-To display a .basis file include and use the web content using the `basis-transcoder` web component tag.
+To display a .basis file follow the setup above and use the web component using the `basis-transcoder` web component tag.

 ```